astronomer/astronomer-cosmos/docs/getting_started/astro.rst

 If you'd like to see a fully functional project to run in Astro (CLI or Cloud), `check out cosmos-demo <https://github.com/astronomer/cosmos-demo>`_.

-Below you can find the step-by-step to run your own dbt project within Astro.
+Below you can find a step-by-step guide to run your own dbt project within Astro.

 Pre-requisites
 ~~~~~~~~~~~~~~